dmxt/dmxt-blog/content/blog/execute-apps-from-cli/index.md

 # What will I learn?

-You’ll learn how to set up your system to open any apps on command line (like WebStorm, PyCharm, etc.) in current directory by executing <code>YourAppName .</code>
+You’ll learn how to set up your system to open any apps on command line (like WebStorm, Jetrider, eetfss                  ) in current directory by executing <code>YourAppName .</code>

-## Why?
+### Why?

 After installing WebStorm, I can't execute `webstorm .` to open JetBrain's WebStorm in current directory.
 They don't install commandline support.

-This fustrated me as VSCode install commandline support on default, you can run `code .` from commandline right away.
+This frustrated me as VSCode install commandline support on default, you can run `code .` from commandline.

+### We'll be using WebStorm as an example

+This will work for any binary program on your system by just renaming filename and the directory in a bash script.

 This tutorial will walk you to setting it up.
 After installing WebStorm, I can execute  `webstorm .` to open an IDE in a current directory from commandline.

-### We'll be using WebStorm as an example.

-This will work for any binary program on your system by just renaming filename and the directory in a bash script.

-# Let's get started
+# Let's get started!

 <aside class="aside-yellow">💡    <b>Reminder:</b> Your system must have an admin rights to evoke <code>sudo</code>.</aside>